 As we discussed previously, the TAX CUTS AND JOBS ACT OF 2017 increased the standard deduction.
-Because of that, it is estimated that 94% of taxpayers will now take the standard deduction.
+Because of that, it is estimated that 94 percent of taxpayers will now take the standard deduction.
 One of the areas where you could itemize before and still can was in the field of medical expenses.
 This is an area where taxpayers can still see benefits of paying medical expenses.

 Absolutely.
 There are really two main ones.
 The first one has been around for a long time and that is called the Section 125.
 It is also sometimes referred to as a Cafeteria Plan or a Flex Spending Account.
 These are employer plans that an employee can contribute to up to $2,650 for 2018, and that is done on a pre-tax basis.
 Then, that employee can use that account to reimburse themselves for medical expenses, dental expenses, optical expenses, and even prescriptions.
 Over-the-counter medicines are not included, just prescriptions.
 One of the disadvantages of this the entire time has been that it’s a use-it or lose-it system.
 Therefore, if you decide to contribute $2,650 to it and you only have $1,000 worth of medical expenses, that extra money is lost.

-Secondly, a number of years ago the IRS came up with an account called the “Health Savings Account,” and they kind of addressed a lot of these issues.
+Secondly, a number of years ago the IRS came up with an account called the “Health Savings Account” (HSA) and they kind of addressed a lot of these issues.
 A Health Savings Account is actually an employee-owned account.
 It is actually your own account and is not owned by your employer.
 You can contribute $6,900 for a family or $3,450 for a self-only plan into that account for 2018 (excess amounts roll over into future years).
 In addition, if you are over the age of 55 you can contribute an additional $1,000.
 However, you must have a high deductible plan in order to do this.
 Now with healthcare plans, a lot of the plans are considered to be high deductible plans, but you really want to double check with your employer to make sure that their plan is considered to be an “HSA Eligible Plan.”